 - Can be use as a spot treatment

 - May not be best for dry skin

 Called a saviour by many, the Skin Authority Acne and Oil Control cleanser restores your skin back to its natural state.
 It puts all the good and nutritious things back into your skin that may be stripped from it during the day.

 It’s gentle on the skin and does a great job in breaking down the blemish infested layers and getting down into your pores to clear them up.
 It’s very watery and cooling on the surface, yet takes no time to dry.

 Called Acne and Oil Control, and that’s exactly what it does, it helps control all the oil and acne to give you better and clearer skin.
-Let me tell, this product seriously works!
+Let me tell you, this product seriously works!
 Prepare to be amazed is all I can say!